ethamCS/TravelSite/reports/design.md

 ### Server Classes
 During sprint 5 the structure of the database directory and findRequest.java will change.
 The implementation of type and where will change the flow of how we generate queries for find requests.
-This will result in additional functions added to already exisiting classes such as Ctor's to support type and where.
+This will result in additional functions added to already exisiting classes such as Ctor's in Query.java to support type and where.
 ![Sprint 5 Server side](images/JavaCompSprint5.png)

 ### Component Diagram